KD-lab-Open-Source/Perimeter/README.md

   * XTool - _Working_ - Previously a separate library containing various X* named helpers for different projects, currently only the essential stuff for the game remain.
 Some removed stuff may be need to ported from original XTool/XUtil sources for the rest of tools.

+* Legacy/ - Contains legacy code that is no longer compiled or ported to modern C++ but still is of interest
+  * Configurator - GUI utility distributed with game that allows players to change language and other settings.
+  * EasyMap - Some kind of map demo.
+  * EFFECTTOOL - Seems to be a tool for editing effects
+  * GeoTool - To edit how terrain behaves visually during digging

 * XLibs.Net/ - Contains some library headers and binaries
 * MSDXSDK_02_06/ - DirectX SDK used by the game